High-accuracy numerical models of Brownian thermal noise in thin mirror coatings: Discussion

 \section{Discussion}

 We have presented a new numerical method to model Brownian thermal noise in thin mirror coatings based on a discontinuous Galerkin (DG) discretization.
-With our new method, we model thermal noise in a one-inch cylindrical mirror with a microns-thick coating at unprecedented accuracy at a fraction of the time needed in a previous, conventional finite-element approach~\cite{Lovelace:2017xyf}.
-Using these high-accuracy simulations, we find that a commonly-used approximate analytic solution overestimates the coating thermal noise for this problem by \SI{7.6}{\percent} when taking only finite-size effects into account, and by \SI{4.7}{\percent} when modeling it as a crystalline material, which refines a previous estimate in \ccite{Lovelace:2017xyf}.
-We also demonstrate that, unlike the approach in Ref.~\cite{Lovelace:2017xyf}, our new method is capable of resolving multiple sub-wavelength coatings, including coatings of a cubic-crystalline material.
+With our new method, we model thermal noise in a one-inch cylindrical mirror with a microns-thick coating at unprecedented accuracy at a fraction of the time needed in a previous, conventional finite-element approach~\cite{Lovelace2017xyf}.
+Using these high-accuracy simulations, we find that a commonly-used approximate analytic solution overestimates the coating thermal noise for this problem by \SI{7.6}{\percent} when taking only finite-size effects into account, and by \SI{4.7}{\percent} when modeling it as a crystalline material, which refines a previous estimate in \ccite{Lovelace2017xyf}.
+We also demonstrate that, unlike the approach in Ref.~\cite{Lovelace2017xyf}, our new method is capable of resolving multiple sub-wavelength coatings, including coatings of a cubic-crystalline material.
 Our new numerical method is implemented in the open-source \spectre{} code and the results presented in this article are reproducible with the supplemental input-file configurations.

 We found that it is crucial for the success of our new method that the interfaces between layers of different materials coincide with element boundaries in our computational domain.
 Then, our discontinuous Galerkin discretization with a suitable choice of numerical flux converges exponentially, achieving high accuracy with a small number of grid points.
 The scheme can potentially be improved in future work.
-Most notably, an adaptive mesh-refinement (AMR) algorithm that distributes the resolution in the computational domain to regions and dimensions where it is most needed would have great potential to further improve the accuracy and efficiency of the scheme.
+Most notably, an adaptive mesh-refinement (AMR) algorithm would have great potential to further improve the accuracy and efficiency of the scheme, by distributing the resolution in the computational domain to regions and dimensions where it is most needed.